astedile/lgremote/PITCHME.md

 ## Feedback

-Is very welcome.
+is very welcome.
 Talk to me today or use the feedback feature on www.linuxtage.at